Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Source Selection and observations

-LMC X$-1$ is the first discovered extra-galactic BH-XRB located in the Large Magellanic Cloud (LMC) \cite[]{Mark-etal1969} at a well-constrained distance of $\sim 48.1$ kpc \cite[]{Pietrzynski-etal2013}.
+$\bullet$ {\bf LMC X$-$1:} This is the first discovered extra-galactic persistent BH-XRB located in the Large Magellanic Cloud (LMC) \cite[]{Mark-etal1969} at a well-constrained distance of $\sim 48.1$ kpc \cite[]{Pietrzynski-etal2013}.
 Dynamical measurements have determined the black hole's mass to be $10.9\pm1.4$ $M_\odot$ with a moderate inclination of $36.4^{^\circ}\pm1.9^{^\circ}$ \cite[]{Orosz-etal2009}.
-Unlike typical X-ray binaries, LMC X$-1$ consistently remains in the HSS, with thermal emission contributing around $80\%$ of the spectral flux \cite[]{Steiner-etal2012, Bhuvana-etal2021, Jana-etal2021} and a luminosity of approximately $2\times10^{38}$ erg $\rm s^{-1}$ \cite[]{Nowak-etal2001, Bhuvana-etal2021}.
-The measurements using continuum fitting method in the thermally dominated state constraints LMC X$-1$ spin as $\sim 0.92$ \cite[]{Gou-etal2009, Bhuvana-etal2021}, indicating the presence of a rapidly rotating black hole.
+The measurements using the continuum fitting method in the thermally dominated state constrain LMC X$-1$ spin as $\sim 0.92$ \cite[]{Gou-etal2009, Bhuvana-etal2021}, indicating the presence of a rapidly rotating black hole.
+LMC X$-$1 is the first source for which a null-detection of X-ray polarization has been reported from {\it IXPE} data \citep{Podgorny-etal2023}.